itspavant/tix-cli/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Keep changes under 80 lines per PR
+3. Keep changes focused and small
 4. Write tests for new features
 5. Ensure all tests pass
 6. Submit a Pull Request